Device Security Solution Setup

 4 - Install Certificates and Licenses

-Logging service and device licenses permit next-generation firewalls to connect to the logging service and IoT Security.
-Logging service and device certificates authenticate these connections.
-Firewalls need these licenses and certificates to integrate with IoT Security.
+Strata Logging Service and device licenses permit next-generation firewalls to connect to Strata Logging Service and Device Security.
+Strata Logging Service and device certificates authenticate these connections.
+Firewalls need these licenses and certificates to integrate with Device Security.

-Firewalls running PAN-OS 8.1–10.0 use logging service certificates to secure communications with the logging service so they can forward various logs to it.
-From PAN-OS 10.0, when Device-ID was introduced, firewalls use device certificates to secure communications with IoT Security to get IP address-to-device mappings and recommended policy rules.
-(Note: Panorama-managed firewalls can get recommended policy rules either directly from IoT Security or indirectly from IoT Security through Panorama.)
-From PAN-OS 10.1, firewalls use just one device certificate to secure connections to both the logging service and IoT Security.
-Panorama also uses a device certificate to secure communications with IoT Security.
+Firewalls use a device certificate to secure connections to both Strata Logging Service and Device Security.
+The firewall needs to secure communications with Strata Logging Service so it can forward various logs to it.
+The firewall also needs to secure communications with Device Security to get IP address-to-device mappings and recommended policy rules.
+(Note: Panorama managed firewalls can get recommended policy rules either directly from Device Security or indirectly from Device Security through Panorama.)
+Panorama also uses a device certificate to secure communications with Device Security.

 Detailed Instructions